Donald Trump confirms he will skip Republican presidential debates

 The first Republican presidential primary debate will be on 23 August.

-The second debate can possibly follow the next day.
-At least two more debates are expected in the ensuing months.

-Voting in the Republican primary election begins in the state of Iowa on 15 January 2024, but more debates are likely to be held to help winnow the field.
+Voting in the Republican primary election begins in the state of Iowa on 15 January 2024.

-Recent polls have consistently shown that Mr Trump - who faces a number of criminal charges - is currently the frontrunner for the Republican nomination.
+Recent polls have consistently shown that Mr Trump - who faces a number of criminal charges - is currently the front-runner for the Republican nomination.

 In a post on his Truth Social platform on Sunday, Mr Trump wrote: "New CBS POLL, just out, has me leading the field by "legendary" numbers."

 He added that several other contenders - including Florida Governor Ron DeSantis - were lagging far behind.
+The US broadcaster's poll showed Mr Trump leading the field on 62%, far ahead of his nearest challenger Mr DeSantis, who sat on 16%.

 "The public knows who I am & what a successful Presidency I had, with Energy Independence, Strong Borders & Military, Biggest EVER Tax & Regulation Cuts, No Inflation, Strongest Economy in History, & much more.